isan26/reqmate/README.md

 ## Caching

-ReqMate can cache your http calls, by just calling the setCaching step of the builder, by default if we use setCaching without any param, the request will be cached forever, but if we can set a ttl (in milliseconds) and the cache will expire after that period.
+ReqMate can cache your http calls, by just calling the setCaching step of the builder, by default if we use setCaching without any param, the request will be cached forever, but we can set a ttl (in milliseconds) and the cache will expire after that period.

 ```javascript